iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/configuration/output_format.md

 or by using the command-line argument `--tolerance=0.9` (or `IAI_CALLGRIND_TOLERANCE=0.9`).

-The second or any following Iai-Callgrind run might then show something like
+The second or any following Gungraun run might then show something like
 that:

 <pre><code class="hljs"><span style="color:#0A0">lib_bench_tolerance::my_group::bench_hash_map</span> <span style="color:#0AA">tolerance</span><span style="color:#0AA">:</span><b><span style="color:#00A">make_hashmap(100)</span></b>